"Death Metal was never meant to be pretty, baby!"

 , or shrieked vocals

 , heavily downtuned guitars, and generally quite proficient musicianship utilising a variety of unusual techniques and instrumentation such as tremolo picking, palm muting, double kick blast beats, and complex, evolving song structures with frequently morphing time signatures played at quite tremendous speeds.
-Lyrics usually (though not always) focus on gore and death, and some pretty gory album covers
+Lyrics usually (though not always) focus on anger, hate, gore, and death, and some pretty gory album covers

 are not at all uncommon.